 Small mini notebooks are great for really young kids, while older children will appreciate having more space in a larger notebook.
 The colored pencil one that is linked, contains paper similar to cardstock.
 I found watercolor paints can be used on the pages along with regular pencils.

 Even with a self guided nature journal, kids can practice a variety of skills.
 If you are looking for a more guided approach, have them focus on one or more of the skills when they make an entry.

-In their purest forms, nature journals encourage parents to let the child choose what to focus on and how to structure an entry.
+In their purest forms, a child chooses what to focus on and how to structure an entry.
 However, you do what works for you and your kids.
 I know from personal experience that some kids need some guidance to get them going.